 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the medicine degrees they offer, see the list below.

 Located in the large city of Philadelphia, Thomas Jefferson University is a private not-for-profit university with a medium-sized student population.
-This university ranks 8th out of 109 schools for overall quality in the state of Pennsylvania.
+This university ranks 8th out of 109 colleges for overall quality in the state of Pennsylvania.

-Located in the city of Pittsburgh, Pitt is a public university with a fairly large student population.
+Located in the large city of Pittsburgh, Pitt is a public university with a fairly large student population.
 A Best Colleges rank of #79 out of 2,217 colleges nationwide means Pitt is a great university overall.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.